-How to Use a Curl Sponge to Style Short Hair
+How to Use a Curl Sponge on Short Hair

 - First, you'll want to start with detangled moisturized, slightly damp hair.
 This can mean freshly washed hair, or you can start with a spray bottle with water and conditioner in the morning to wake your curls up.
 The key here is not to have hair soaking wet, but just enough moisture so that the sponge doesn't snag the hair and cause breakage.

 - Follow up by brushing the hair with a wide-bristle brush to take out any of your hair's natural curl definition.

 - Now, it's time to put the curl sponge to work.
 To ensure your curls are going in the same direction, you'll want to go in the same circular direction all over your head gently for one to five minutes or until you have your desired look.
 Be sure not to press down too harshly, as that can cause the hair to break.
 We want to keep our hair healthy while reclaiming our time.

 - Happy coils, happy life!